Allows you to prevent multiple execution and queuing of celery tasks.

 return

-If you want to implement a custom locking backend, see BACKEND\_GUIDE.rst
+If you want to implement a custom locking backend, see BACKEND\_GUIDE.rst_.

 .. _BACKEND_GUIDE.rst: BACKEND_GUIDE.rst

 Contributions are welcome, and they are greatly appreciated!
-See contributing guide <CONTRIBUTING.rst>
+See contributing guide <CONTRIBUTING.rst>_ for more details.

 .. |Build Status| image:: https://travis-ci.org/cameronmaske/celery-once.svg :target: https://travis-ci.org/cameronmaske/celery-once .. |Coverage Status| image:: https://coveralls.io/repos/cameronmaske/celery-once/badge.svg :target: https://coveralls.io/r/cameronmaske/celery-once